Simssek210/T-halowtest/README.md

 # T-halowtest
-This repo is for testing out the T-halow module by LilyGo
+This repo is for testing out the Lilygo T halow and Heltec HT-HC33 board